jaeyp/practiceGulp/README.md

     # with this setting,
     # all the plugins to enable transforms for ES2015+ are installed at once.
   }
+# 7-3 We then need to instruct gulp to use Babel.
+To do this, we need to rename the gulpfile.js to gulpfile.babel.js:
+~$ mv "gulpfile.js" "gulpfile.babel.js"

 # 8. edit package.json
   "scripts": {